BA (Asian Studies) (Hons), PhD, FASSA, FWAAS, MASSAf

 She is editor and author, with Elizabeth Cartwright and Anita Hardon, of the Routledge Handbook of Medical Anthropology (2016).
 She was editor of the international journal Medical Anthropology: Cross-Cultural Studies in Health and Illness from 2010 – 2020.
 From 2016 she has edited a series Medical Anthropology: Health, Inequality, and Social Justice for Rutgers University Press.
 The series has published fifteen books to date.

 Lenore Manderson is internationally known for her work in anthropology, social history and public health.
-She has played a lead role in training and research in inequality, social exclusion and marginality, the social determinants of infectious and chronic disease, gender and sexuality, immigration, ethnicity and inequality, in Australia, Southeast and East Asia (including Malaysia, China, Thailand, the Philippines and Japan), South Africa and Ghana, and most recently in the Solomon Islands.
+She has played a lead role in training and research in inequality, social exclusion and marginality, the social determinants of infectious and chronic disease, gender and sexuality, immigration, ethnicity and inequality, in Australia, Southeast and East Asia (including Malaysia, China, Thailand, the Philippines and Japan), South Africa and Ghana, and in the Solomon Islands.
 Much of her work with Indigenous and immigrants Australians, and in infectious disease, is applied; this includes the development of guidelines for practice to enhance access to services and to provide cultural appropriate services.

-I am dedicated to support supervising and mentoring young researchers as higher degree students and, through my roles in book and journal editing, in ensuring the dissemination of their work.
-My current work builds on this: at the University of the Witwatersrand in exploring questions around around medical interventions, technology, access and equity, and at Brown University, in bringing together the natural and social sciences, humanities and the arts in conversations on environmental change and sustainability.
+I am dedicated to supporting, supervising and mentoring young researchers as higher degree students and through my roles in book and journal editing, in ensuring the dissemination of their work.
+My current work builds on this: at the University of the Witwatersrand in exploring questions around medical interventions, technology, access and equity; and recently at Brown University, in bringing together the natural and social sciences, humanities and the arts in conversations on environmental change and sustainability.